 Notification dashboard with automated alerts, ticket updates, and ecommerce fraud signals, showcasing AI governance, compliance, and real-time monitoring.

-BoldDesk fraud detect notification
+BoldDesk fraud detect notification in real time

 At that point, the issue is no longer isolated; it reflects a behavioral pattern.